-In this article, we'll help you design a website that will hit all of these key points.
+In this article, we'll help you design a website for your restaurant that will hit all of these key points.

 What's my story?

 You might decide to include your story on your website.
 Some owners do, and they build a community of loyal patrons because of it.
-But even if you opt to keep the story private, you can use it to select design elements on your site that match the heart of your message.
+But even if you opt to keep the story behind your restaurant private, you can use it to select design elements on your website that match the heart of your message.

 What does this mean?
 Here are some examples.
 For images, you might include photos of your team, your background, the region your menu is built around, or any other aspect of your story that feels important to emphasize.
 The colors of your site should tie back to your story, too.
 If there are colors that are important to the nationality of your menu, you may want to find ways to tie those in.

 Whether or not you choose to tell your story, you should use space on your site to explain the concept of your restaurant and what diners can expect when they have a meal at your establishment.

 Few people will pour over every word on your site, especially if you share paragraph after paragraph on the minute details of your restaurant.
 With this in mind, try to match your content to your audience's preferred styles of taking in information: Keep paragraphs short and to the point and use videos when possible.